Q: Is it possible to qualify for a credit card at my age? I’m only 18 have no credit history.

 So if you want to know how to get a credit card at 18 with no credit history, then secured accounts offer the best odds.

 Getting an unsecured card isn’t impossible but it’s certainly a challenge if you’re not a student, and frankly, I can’t think of any right now for 18 year olds with no credit history.
-(Update for 2013: Quite a few 18 year old members on the forum have reported getting approved for some of these cards but I can’t say for sure whether they accept absolutely no credit history for them).
+(Update: Quite a few 18 year old members on the forum have reported getting approved for some of these cards but I can’t say for sure whether they accept absolutely no credit history for them).